Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Based on the variety and cultivar of these nuts, the general characteristics and nutritional values can slightly differ from each other.

-When discussing walnuts, most people talk about the Persian or the English walnut, also known as common walnut.
+When discussing walnuts, most people talk about the Persian or the English walnut, also known as the common walnut.
 Other less popularly used varieties include the black walnut, the Californian walnut, and the butternut.

 The most commonly used varieties of almonds are Nonpareil, Sonora, Aldrich, Winters, and Carmel.
 The Nonpareil almond, living up to its name, is the most commercially used variety due to its thin shell that can be easily removed without impairing the seed within.